How Much Over-parameterization Is Sufficient to Learn Deep ReLU Networks?: Introduction

 \item We also establish the generalization guarantees for both GD and SGD in the same setting.
 Specifically, we prove a diminishing statistical error for a wide range of network width $m\in(\tilde\Omega(1), \infty)$, while most of the previous generalization bounds in the NTK regime only works in the setting where the network width $m$ is much greater than the sample size $n$.
 Moreover, we establish $\tilde\cO(\epsilon^{-2})$ $\tilde\cO(\epsilon^{-1})$ sample complexities for GD and SGD respectively, which are tighter than existing bounds for learning deep ReLU networks \citep{cao2019generalizationsgd}, and match the best results when reduced to the two-layer cases \citep{arora2019exact,ji2019polylogarithmic}.

 \item We further generalize our theoretical analysis to the scenarios with different data separability assumptions in the literature.
 We show if a large fraction of the training data are well separated, the best function in the NTRF function class with radius $R=\tilde \cO(1)$ can learn the training data with error up to $\epsilon$.
 This together with our optimization and generalization guarantees immediately suggests that deep ReLU networks can be learned with network width $m=\tilde \Omega(1)$, which has a logarithmic dependence on the target error $\epsilon$ and sample size $n$.
+Compared with existing results \citep{cao2019generalization,ji2019polylogarithmic} which require all training data points to be separated in the NTK regime, our result is stronger since it allows the NTRF function class to misclassify a small proportion of the training data.

 \end{itemize} For the ease of comparison, we summarize our results along with the most related previous results in Table \ref{table:comparison}, in terms of data assumption, the over-parameterization condition and sample complexity.
 It can be seen that under data separation assumption (See Sections \ref{sec:separability_NTRF}, \ref{sec:separability_shallow}), our result improves existing results for learning deep neural networks by only requiring a $\polylog(n,\epsilon^{-1})$ network width.